African clawless otter: Thermoregulation

 Living in Africa, environments can become very hot.
 Staying cool means spending time in the water, and using burrows as a way to escape the highest temperatures of the day.
 To stay warm, on the other hand, the otters depend solely on their thick fur.
 Guard hairs cover the body, acting as insulation.
 Since the otter lacks an insulating layer of body fat, its only means of warmth is provided by its thick coat of fur.

 Threats

 The biggest threat to African clawless otters comes from humans.
+Their diet focusing on crabs might suggest conflict with people is unlikely, but researchers have suggested that their flexibility of diet including fish may conflict with fishermen.
 Aonyx specimens will often forage in man-made fisheries and may be hunted or become entangled in nets.
 Overfishing by humans may reduce the food supply available to otters.
 They are sometimes hunted for their thick, soft pelts, which humans use in forms of clothing.
 In forested areas, logging may be a major threat, since erosion leads to greatly increased turbidity in rivers which can in turn greatly reduce the populations of fish on which the otters depend.
 This may well be a far greater threat to otters than hunting.

-The Otter Trail is a hiking trail in South Africa named after the African clawless otter, which is found in this area.
-Otters along the trail are protected, as it falls within the Tsitsikamma National Park.
+The Otter Trail is a hiking trail in South Africa named after the African clawless otter, which is protected along this trail, as it falls within the Tsitsikamma National Park.